fight233/DThouse_cxd/src/connector/node-rest/readme.md

-# TDengine Nodejs Restful
+# DThouse Nodejs Restful

-This is the Node.js library that lets you connect to [TDengine](https://www.github.com/taosdata/tdengine) though restful.
-This restful can help you access the TDengine from different platform.
+This is the Node.js library that lets you connect to [DThouse](https://www.github.com/taosdata/tdengine) though restful.
+This restful can help you access the DThouse from different platform.

 ## Install
 To get started, just type in the following to install the connector through [npm](https://www.npmjs.com/)